-The duration of withdrawal symptoms for cocaine addiction depend on the person.
+The duration of withdrawal symptoms for cocaine addiction depends on the person.
 But the withdrawal timeline often begins almost immediately after the last use of cocaine and can last between 7 days and 6 or 7 months.2,3 The mental health symptoms can last much longer than the physical symptoms.

 Do You Have a List of Popular Slang or Street Names for Cocaine?

 Are There Any Home Remedies for Getting Clean Safely?